wolfeidau/lambda-cache-example/README.md

 # lambda-cache-example

-This project provides an example golang based lambda function which caches a key from parameter store in a local variable and refreshes it every 30 seconds.
-This ensures that you only hit the parameter store api to refresh and not every time the lambda is triggered, therefore avoiding rate limiting your self.
+This project provides an example [golang](https://golang.org) based lambda function which caches a key from parameter store in a local variable and refreshes it every 30 seconds.
+This ensures that you only hit the [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) API to refresh and not every time the lambda is triggered, therefore avoiding rate limiting your self.

 # example